fjvallarino/monomer/docs/tutorials/00-setup.md

 ## Stack

-In case you don't have it installed in your system, you should visit [Stack's](https://docs.haskellstack.org/en/stable/install_and_upgrade/) website and follow the appropriate installation method for your OS.
+In case you don't have Stack installed in your system, you should visit [Stack's](https://docs.haskellstack.org/en/stable/install_and_upgrade/) website and follow the appropriate installation method for your OS.
 If you are on Linux or macOS, you will be provided with a shell command, while if you are on